 - Barriers: If your assets are “drivable” heavy equipment (i.e., trucking, running auctions, tool and equipment rental companies) these are a great idea.

-- Security Guards: Having made the investment in solid perimeter physical deterrent layers, the next deterrent layer is a security guard.
+- Security Guards: Having made the investment in solid perimeter physical deterrent layers, the next deterrent layer of security is a security guard.
 They can be one of the most expensive security layer options and are of variable quality.
 Options are evening guards, weekend guards and 24/7 guards.

 - Video Monitoring.
 While the best use of video monitoring is alarm verification, it can also play a role in detection.